Peritonitis - secondary

-Secondary peritonitis is an inflammation of the peritoneum, the thin tissue that lines the inner wall of the abdomen and covers most of the abdominal organs.
+Secondary peritonitis is an inflammation of the thin tissue that lines the inner wall of the abdomen and covers most of the abdominal organs.
 It is called the peritoneum.

-Secondary means it is due to another condition, most commonly the spread of an infection from the digestive tract.
+Secondary means it is due to another condition.
+It is most often caused by an infection that spreads from the digestive tract.

 Secondary peritonitis has several major causes.
 Bacteria may enter the peritoneum through a hole (perforation) in the gastrointestinal tract.
-Such a hole may be caused by a ruptured appendix, stomach ulcer, or perforated colon.
+The hole may be caused by a ruptured appendix, stomach ulcer, or perforated colon.
 It may also come from an injury, such as a gunshot or knife wound.

 Secondary peritonitis can also occur when bile or chemicals released by the pancreas (pancreatic enzymes) leak into the lining of the abdominal cavity.

-Inflammation of the peritoneal cavity caused by bacteria can result in infection of the bloodstream (sepsis) and severe illness.
+Inflammation of the peritoneal cavity caused by bacteria can cause an infection of the bloodstream (sepsis).
+This is a severe illness.

 Secondary peritonitis can also affect premature babies who have necrotizing enterocolitis.

 During a physical exam, the health care provider may notice abnormal